Ex-PM Manmohan Singh discharged from AIIMS | Health

 Former prime minister Manmohan Singh was on Thursday discharged from the All India Institute of Medical Sciences here, where he was admitted after testing positive for COVID-19.

-Sources close to the Congress leader said he was doing fine and returned home Thursday afternoon.
+Sources close to the Congress leader said he was doing fine and returned home on Thursday afternoon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)